Connect with us

 on

-These days, it seems like everything is dominated by social media networking and digital marketing.
-However, while having an online presence is important for modern businesses, sometimes an in-person approach is best as it allows you to build a rapport and customize your message.
+Nowadays, social media networking and digital marketing seem to dominate everything.
+While having an online presence is essential for modern businesses, an in-person approach is sometimes best, allowing you to build rapport and customize your message.

-Here are five networking strategies that will get your small business out of its digital bubble and into the forefront of people’s minds.
+Here are five networking strategies that will help your small business emerge from its digital bubble and become prominent in people’s minds.

 Attend a Chamber of Commerce Event

-Look into your local Chamber of Commerce, and see what networking opportunities they have coming up.
-This will allow you to not only network, but to find potential clients and colleagues within your market in a personable way.
-You will then be able to tailor your message to their needs and answer any questions they may have immediately.
+Look into your local Chamber of Commerce and see what networking opportunities they have coming up.
+This will allow you to network and find potential clients and colleagues within your market in a personable way.
+You can then tailor your message to their needs and answer any questions they may have immediately.

-For example, when someone asks a financial advisor “what is a reverse mortgage?” during a networking event, the advisor can tailor their response to not only answer the question, but provide a solution to a perceived problem unique to the individual.
-You may be able to give insight based on your geographical location, the local economy, and even strike up a conversation with a newly minted real estate agent.
+For example, when someone asks a financial advisor, “what is a reverse mortgage?” during a networking event, the advisor can tailor their response to answer the question and provide a solution to a perceived problem unique to the individual.
+You may be able to give insight based on your geographical location and the local economy and even strike up a conversation with a newly minted real estate agent.

 Host Your Own Client Event

 If you can’t find a local networking event to attend, consider hosting your own.
-As a small business, it is important to get as much exposure as possible.
-Putting together a simple event will attract potential clients and help you build a rapport with like-minded individuals in the area.
+As a small business, getting as much exposure as possible is important.
+Putting together a simple event will attract potential clients and help you build rapport with like-minded individuals in the area.

-If the task seems too daunting to handle on your own, consider reaching out to complementary businesses with similar goals.
-For example, if you are a carpenter, reaching out to a local plumber and electrician to be co-hosts not only takes the burden off you, but adds value that encourages potential clients to attend.
+If the task seems too daunting, consider contacting complementary businesses with similar goals.
+For example, if you are a carpenter, contacting a local plumber and electrician to co-host takes the burden off you and adds value that encourages potential clients to attend.

 Join a Mastermind Group

 Joining a mastermind group can help you meet other small business owners, set goals, create accountability, and build a referral network.
-These groups usually meet either virtually or in person once a month and share successes and challenges.
+These groups usually meet once a month, virtually or in person, to discuss successes and challenges.

-Not only can a mastermind group lead to new clients, it can act as a sounding board for different ideas you have.
-Often times small business owners know the solution to a problem they are facing, but need to work it out verbally with their peers.
+A mastermind group cannot only lead to new clients but also act as a sounding board for different ideas.
+Small business owners often know the solution to a problem but must communicate it verbally with their peers.
 Mastermind groups can be motivating and uplifting.

 Perfect Your Elevator Pitch

-Don’t just focus on where you are going to pursue networking opportunities, think about what you’re going to do when you get there.
+Don’t just focus on where you will pursue networking opportunities; think about what you’ll do when you get there.
 An elevator pitch is a standardized statement that explains what you do in one minute or less.
 It should be succinct and inviting, encouraging listeners to ask questions about your business to learn more.

-While the statement itself should be pretty standard, you might find success with tweaking it slightly to pertain to different situations and solutions.
-Like with the financial advisor example used previously, the advisor might have a slightly different response for another business owner with a young family versus one nearing retirement age.
-The base information is the same, but the solution to the perceived problem is different.
+While the statement should be pretty standard, you might find success by tweaking it slightly to pertain to different situations and solutions.
+Like the previous financial advisor example, the advisor might have a somewhat different response for another business owner with a young family versus one nearing retirement age.
+The base information is the same, but the solution to the perceived problem differs.

 Create a Referral Program

-Create an incentive program that encourages your previous clients to send their friends your way, beyond just doing a great job.
+Create an incentive program encouraging your previous clients to send their friends your way beyond doing a great job.
 When you do your job well, previous clients will recommend you passively, such as when a friend or coworker asks about your services.
-By adding an incentive program, such as a gift certificate for successful referrals, you are encouraging your clients to actively promote your business and build your network for you.
+Adding an incentive program, such as a gift certificate for successful referrals, encourages your clients to actively promote your business and build your network for you.

-It is important to remember that while social media is an integral aspect of business networking in this day and age, getting back to basics is equally as important for success.
+It is important to remember that while social media is an integral aspect of business networking today, getting back to basics is equally as crucial for success.